niroshar/UsingGit/Using Git in GitBash.md

-Steps for using GitBash editor
+### Start with GitBash editor

-- To change a folder
+To change a folder
 `$cd folderName`

-- To go back one step in folders
+To go back one step in folders
 `$cd ..`

-- To see the list of files in the current folder
+To see the list of files in the current folder
 `$ls`

-- To check the path
+To check the path
 `$pwd`

-- To initialize a git project(repository) in the current folder `$git init`
+### Initialize Repository

+First, you need to initialize the git project (repository) in the working folder of your computer.
+As ane example, if the project folder is `C/Users/GitHub`, first you have to change the working directory to that folder using `BigBash` command prompt.
+Then, you initialize using the following command.

+`$git init`

-- To see what is in this repository and all the hidden file `$ls -la`
+To see what is in this repository and all the hidden file `$ls -la`

-- Create a text file in text doc and save it in the current folder
+ Create a text file in text doc and save it in the current folder

-- To add all the changes to the project
+To add all the changes to the project
 `$git add .`

--To add changes in one file
+To add changes in one file
 `$git add filename`

+### Commit files

-- After adding the file, you need to commit it to publish in GitHut `$git commit -m "This is the first commit"`
+After adding the file, you need to commit it to publish in GitHut `$git commit -m "This is the first commit"`

-- Do changes in the previous created file and save text file. after making changes commit it adding a msg with what you have changed.
+Do changes in the previous created file and save text file. after making changes commit it adding a msg with what you have changed.

-- How to view your commit history
+How to view your commit history
 `$git log`

-- To view other people's commits (you don't have to enter the whole name, entering only a part of the name is enough) `$git log --author="nirosha"`
+To view other people's commits (you don't have to enter the whole name, entering only a part of the name is enough) `$git log --author="nirosha"`

-- To understand how changes are made
+To understand how changes are made
 `$git status `

 If it says `"On branch master, nothing to commit, working tree clean"` meaning that there are no changes done